hardening-kubernetes/from-scratch/docs/direct-controller.md

 So, the Kubelet is always listening on a TLS port, but by default, it's not authenticating or authorizing access to it.
 The `-s` is to be "silent" and the `-k` tells curl to allow connections without certificates.

-According to the source code, the following endpoints are available on the Kubelet "read-only" and "read/write" API:
+According to the source code, the following endpoints are available on both the Kubelet "read-only" API and "read/write" API:

 - `/metrics`
 - `/metrics/cadvisor`
 - `/spec/`
 - `/stats/`

-The following endpoints are only available on the Kubelet's "read/write" API when the "debugging handlers" are enabled (which is the default):
+The following endpoints are only available on the Kubelet's "read/write" API:
 - `/logs/` - Get logs from a pod/container.
 - `/run/` - Alias for `/exec/`
 - `/exec/` - Exec a command in a running container